What motivates you to succeed in life? If you’re sitting there, perplexed, keep reading.

 Check out this article and find out how to find your purpose to get motivated: How to Get Motivated Every Day When You Wake Up

 Self-mastery is a process of becoming.
 It’s not an end goal.
-Rather, it’s a life path.
+Rather, it’s a life path motivated by the opportunity to be your best self.

 In his book, Toward A Psychology of Being, Abraham Maslow talks about a powerful force within the human condition, which is a drive for growth.
 This force propels people forward towards wholeness of Self.